The Difference Between Dental Implants and Mini Dental Implants Albuquerque, NM

-If you are considering getting dental implants and wondering what the difference is between traditional dental implants and mini dental implants, we encourage you to call (505) 359-2289 to schedule an appointment with our 87109 dental office.
 Our goal is to provide you with a replacement tooth that is long-lasting, durable, and looks natural.
-Since every patient is unique, the only way to determine which type of implant is right for you is to conduct a physical examination and to take x-rays.
+Since every patient is unique, the only way to determine which type of implant is right for you is to conduct a physical examination and to take X-rays.
 Once we do, we can discuss whether a traditional implant or mini dental implants would be the best way to replace your teeth.
-Dr. Colin Forde will then answer any questions that you may have, prior to scheduling an appointment for the procedure.
-At Family & Cosmetic Dental Design, we will ensure that you remain comfortable throughout the examination and procedure and that you are pleased with the results.
+We will then answer any questions that you may have, prior to scheduling an appointment for the procedure.
+At Family & Cosmetic Dental Design, we will ensure that you remain comfortable throughout the process.

 While waiting for your appointment, here are some facts that you should know about traditional dental implants.